The Dope Show

 "The Dope Show" is a song by American rock band Marilyn Manson.
 It was released in September 1998 as the lead single from their third studio album Mechanical Animals.
 The lyrics were written by Marilyn Manson and the music composed by Twiggy Ramirez.

 Background

-After the release of Antichrist Superstar (1996), an album which sparked controversy among Christian fundamentalists, Marilyn Manson didn't want to resume playing the role of a bogeyman.
+After the release of Antichrist Superstar (1996), an album which sparked controversy among Christian fundamentalists, Marilyn Manson did not want to resume playing the role of a bogeyman.
 He feared that this would cause him to be "consigned to the one-note rock theatricality" of Kiss and Alice Cooper.
 He desired to convince casual rock and pop fans who had previously dismissed him that he was "more than a cartoon".
 For his next album, Mechanical Animals (1998), he took inspiration from the glam rock music that David Bowie made in the 1970s, and adopted a wardrobe and hairstyle similar to Bowie's.